Song of Solomon (Song of Songs)

 Who knew synagogue could be so romantic?

 Jesus didn't seem to care too much about Song of Songs.
-You know how he's always throwing around quotes from the Old Testament?
-Song of Songs never makes it in there.
+You know how he's always throwing around quotes from the Hebrew Bible?
+Song of Songs never makes it into his speeches.
 But that doesn't mean biblical scholars haven't taken their hand at it.
 Many people read this book as an allegory for the love between Jesus and his followers.

-Biblical scholarship might be millennia old, but Christians are still thinking about Song of Songs today.
+Of course, Christians are still thinking about Song of Songs today, but they're leaning away from allegories and into the work as an expression of romantic love.
 The late Pope John Paul II offered a new analysis of the Song in one of his speeches about the modern nature of marriage.
 This kind of modern analysis on such an old text is what keeps things interesting.